James J. Ackerman

 In September 2013, he was named Executive Chairman of Broadway Systems, a leading provider of advertising sales software solutions for cable (e.g. Fox News) and advanced television networks (e.g. WWE Network).
 In October 2015, Broadway Systems was sold to Israel-based technology company Sintec Media.

 Previously, James Ackerman served as the President and CEO of Documentary Channel.
 During his tenure (May 2009 to October 2012) Ackerman led the company to sustainable profitability that resulted in its sale to Participant Media.

 In February 2005, Ackerman founded Spinnaker Media to develop innovative entertainment and digital media companies.
 In September 2008, he launched Spinnaker Media Fund I, a Delaware LP, for which he serves as General Partner.
-Fund investments include global media technology company Accedo as well as digital media start-ups Our Stay and CrowdfundX.
+Fund investments include global media technology company Accedo as well as digital media start-up CrowdfundX and HearItFirst.

 From April 2001 to May 2004, Ackerman served as Chief Executive Officer of OpenTV Corp (NASDAQ), having previously served as the company’s President and COO.
 During his career with OpenTV (August 2000 to December 2004), he led the company through a change in control ownership and the acquisition and integration of two publicly traded competitors and managed the company through a transition from a pure software vendor to one of the world’s leading providers of advanced interactive television technologies, applications, and services.